ASUS ROG Swift PG32UQX vs LG UltraGear 27GP950

 ASUS ROG Swift PG32UQX

-A 32-inch 4K IPS gaming monitor with 144Hz refresh rate, 1ms response time, and full-array local dimming.
-Designed for competitive gaming and professional creative work with exceptional color accuracy.
+A 32-inch 4K IPS gaming monitor with 144Hz refresh rate, Thunderbolt 3 connectivity, and Mini LED backlighting with full-array dimming zones.
+Designed for high-fidelity content creation and visually demanding games.

 Resolution